Weaving materials, cultures, textures and ideas is a frequent theme in your work. What draws you to this technique?

 Find Lisa on Instagram @lisa.waup.

-This interview first appeared in our autumn 2022 Melbourne and Victoria Official Guide.
+A version of this article first appeared in our autumn 2022 Melbourne and Victoria Official Guide.